maksmaisak/htn/service.md

 ![Service](_media/service.png)

 In this example, for as long as the character is busy getting into shooting range, every 0.15 to 0.25 seconds a piece of code will be executed.
 It checks if the enemy moved too much since the service became active.
-If it did, the service forces the character to start making a new plan by calling `ForceReplan`.
+If it did, the service forces the character to start making a new plan by calling [`Replan`](service?id=replan).

 > Custom services can be made by creating a subclass of `UHTNService_BlueprintBase` (for Blueprints) or `UHTNService` (for C++).